-Registration is $30 per team of 4-8 Scouts for Klondike registration plus a $3.50 Ensign Ranch day fee for each Scout and adult.
-Pay camp day fee at the registration cabin (Summer Cabin #5 NOT Ensign Ranch office) unless camping overnight where up-to 10 day fees are included per cabin.
+Registration is $30 per team of 4-8 Scouts for Klondike registration plus a $5.00 Camp Koinonia day fee for each Scout and adult.
+Pay camp day and overnight fees at the designated registration cabin (NOT Camp Koinonia office).
 Please register in advance by contacting Mike Grueter.

-- Units may camp overnight on Friday or Saturday by making reservations.
-Please do not contact Ensign Ranch to make reservations.
+- Units may camp overnight on Friday and/or Saturday by making reservations.
+Please do not contact Camp Koinonia to make reservations.
 Instead please contact Mike Grueter for all reservations.
-The cabin fee will apply against up-to 10 day fees.
+Each participant's cabin fee includes their Camp Koinonia day fee.

 - All sleds must be hand crafted.
 There is no size or shape limit but they should resemble the sketch below.
 Skis may be used for runners.
 The sled carries a team member.
 The driver may push and the rest of the team will pull using ropes.

 - Each team shall consist of at least four but not more than eight Scouts.
 A pack/troop may enter as many teams as they wish.
 However, the team that signs in must stay together for all events, including the races.
 No substitutions from other teams are permitted.